 There are several delivery vehicles for the Foundation communications strategy.
-These include; the Website, media, Annual Report, Annual Business Plan, and social media.
+These include; the Website (hosts the Salmon Hub), media, newsletter (subscribers: 435), webinar series (participants: 536), Annual Report, Annual Business Plan, and social media.
 Typically, the Foundation announces its annual call for proposals, annual grants, and participates in public meetings/conferences.
-Beginning in 2011 the Foundation began to use social media sites including Facebook, Twitter and Flickr, as well as experiment with use of a web log (blog).
+The Foundation takes full advantage of social media sites including Facebook (likes:1881), Instagram (followers: 239), YouTube (launching soon) and Twitter (followers: 253).
 Each of these media have proven successful in elevating the Foundation's public profile.